Incidence systems on Cartesian powers of algebraic curves: Interpretation of the field

-The original reference is \citep{hru-phd}, an exposition can also be found in \citep{poizat} (Theorem 3.27).
-Establishing that $G$ isomorphic to $\G_a \rtimes \G_m$ or to $\mathrm{PSL}_2$ is the crucial point in the proof of Fact~\ref{fieldconf}.
-In the present context, where $G$ and $X$ are definable in an algebraically closed field (rather, the full Zariski structure on an algebraic curve) this statement can be proved directly and much more easily.
+An exposition of the above fact can be found in \cite{poizat} (Theorem~3.27).
+Establishing that $G$ is isomorphic to $\G_a \rtimes \G_m$ or to $\mathrm{PSL}_2$ is the crucial point in the proof of Fact~\ref{fieldconf}.
+In the present context, where $G$ and $X$ are definable in an algebraically closed field (rather, the full Zariski structure on an algebraic curve) this statement can be established using a simpler direct algebraic proof.